 The ALC offers three different types of classes:

-- CTE or Early College Classes (face-to-face) ALC Course Offerings
+- CTE, CE or Early College Classes (face-to-face) ALC Course Offerings

 - UVU Live Interactive Classes (Distance Learning)